ZrrSkywalker/I2P-MAE/README.md

 The paper has been accepted by **CVPR 2023** 🔥.

 ## News
+* The pre-training and fine-tuning code of I2P-MAE has been released.
 * The 3D-only variant of I2P-MAE is our previous work, [Point-M2AE](https://arxiv.org/pdf/2205.14401.pdf), accepted by **NeurIPS 2022** and [open-sourced](https://github.com/ZrrSkywalker/Point-M2AE).
 We have released its pre-training and fine-tuning code.
 * 📣 Please check our latest work [Point-NN, Parameter is Not All You Need](https://github.com/ZrrSkywalker/Point-NN) accepted by **CVPR 2023**, which, for the first time, acheives 3D understanding with $\color{darkorange}{No\ Parameter\ or\ Training\.}$ 💥
 * 📣 Please check our latest work [PiMAE](https://github.com/BLVLab/PiMAE) accepted by **CVPR 2023**, which promotes 3D and 2D interaction to improve 3D object detection performance.